- Published on 1970

 - Track 11 on “Let It Be“

-What George Harrison said about “For You Blue”
+George Harrison quotes about “For You Blue”

 GEORGE 1980: “‘For You Blue’ is a simple twelve-bar song following all the normal twelve-bar principles, except that it’s happy-go-lucky!”

-Info about “For You Blue”
+About “For You Blue”

 The track was written by George Harrison as a love song to his wife, Pattie Boyd.
 It was also the B-side to the “Long and Winding Road” single, issued in many countries, but not Britain, and was listed with that song when the single topped the US Billboard Hot 100 and Canada’s national chart in June 1970.
 On the Cash Box Top 100 chart, which measured the US performance of single sides individually, “For You Blue” peaked at number 71.